Skip to content

 Database modules

-The following sections describes the role of each module under src/ directory.
+The following sections describe the role of each module under the src/ directory.

 Parser

-The parser transforms an input string statement into Kùzu’s internal AST, called a Statement.
-Parser validates the syntax correctness of the input statement.
+The parser transforms an input string statement into Kuzu’s internal AST, called a Statement.
+The parser validates the syntax correctness of the input statement.
 An input statement will first be parsed into an antlr4 AST according to the grammar file under src/antlr4/Cypher.g4.
-We then perform a bottom-up traversal over the antlr4 AST and transform into Statement through Transformer.
+We then perform a bottom-up traversal over the antlr4 AST and transform it into a Statement through Transformer.

 Binder

-Binder binds Statement into another AST called BoundStatement.
-It also validates the semantic correctness of the input statement and binds the string representation into an internal representation (mostly integer).
-For example, a table name will be bound into an internal table ID.
+The binder binds a Statement into another AST called BoundStatement.
+It also validates the semantic correctness of the input statement and binds the string representation into an internal representation (typically an integer).
+For example, a table name will be bound to an internal table ID.

-In addition, the Binder also performs a semantic rewrite of BoundStatement.
+In addition, the binder also performs a semantic rewrite of BoundStatement.
 Semantic rewrites don’t change the semantics of a BoundStatement but will rewrite it in a way for performant evaluation.
-Example: MATCH (a) WITH a RETURN a.name will be written as MATCH (a) RETURN a.name
+Example: MATCH (a) WITH a RETURN a.name will be rewritten as MATCH (a) RETURN a.name

 Planner

-Planner takes a BoundStatement as input and generates a LogicalPlan.
-A logical plan is a sequence of logical operator each of which can be mapped to a relational algebra concept, e.g. SCAN, FILTER, PROJECTION, JOIN, etc. The Planner only guarantees the correctness of the logical plan and doesn’t address anything to do with regard to performance.
+The planner takes a BoundStatement as input and generates a LogicalPlan.
+A logical plan is a sequence of logical operators, each of which can be mapped to a relational algebra concept, e.g. SCAN, FILTER, PROJECTION, JOIN, etc. The planner only guarantees the correctness of the logical plan and doesn’t address anything with regard to performance.

 Optimizer